 A little over three years ago I was faced with a big decision.
-I had a badly deteriorating deck and I knew if I didn’t replace it then, I would surely have to replace it before I ever listed my house to sell one day.
-How often do we do that…wait until it’s time to move before we fix things or make improvements we’ve dreamed of for years?
+I had a badly deteriorating deck and I knew if I didn’t replace it then, I would surely have to replace it before I ever listed my home to sell it one day.
+How often do we do that–wait until it’s time to move before we fix things or make improvements we’ve dreamed of for years?
 Then it’s the next homeowner who gets to enjoy our hard work.
 If you’ve been putting off a little home renovation dream, don’t wait until it’s time to move.
 Do it for you and enjoy it now.

 My deck had lots of issues.
 Boards were popping up and splintering and the previous homeowners had added an addition that was a drop off from the original deck.
 It was really a hazard and was just an example of poor planning and design.